-• Verification that all required fields are completed and all required information was provided.

-- Verification that all diagnosis and procedure codes are valid for the date of service. - Verification of Member eligibility for services under the Plan during the time period in which services were provided. - Verification that the services were provided by a participating provider or that an out-of-network provider has received authorization to provide services to the eligible Member, except in the case of medical emergency. - Verification that an authorization has been given for services that require prior authorization by the Plan.
+- Verification that all required fields are completed and all required information was provided. - Verification that all diagnosis and procedure codes are valid for the date of service. - Verification of Member eligibility for services under the Plan during the time period in which services were provided. - Verification that the services were provided by a participating Provider or that an out-of-network Provider has received authorization to provide services to the eligible Member. - Verification that an authorization has been given for services that require prior authorization by the Plan.